 The danger is that we might not realize we’re showing favoritism until it’s too late.
 Here are a few examples of what favoritism at work might look like:

-While there are many reasons that these things might happen in the workplace, it’s essential to monitor them to make sure you’re not playing favorites accidentally.
-If one employee constantly receives praise and handles new opportunities, other employees will correctly identify this as a type of favoritism.
+While these things might happen in the workplace for many reasons, it’s essential to monitor them to ensure you’re not accidentally playing favorites.
+If one employee constantly receives praise and handles new opportunities, other employees will correctly identify this as favoritism.

-Even the best managers can occasionally slip into employee favoritism from time to time.
-The key is to develop an awareness system for managing favoritism at work that all of your employees are aware of.
+Even the best managers can occasionally indulge in employee favoritism.
+The key is to develop a system for managing favoritism at work that all employees are aware of.

-If potential favoritism is brought to your attention, communicate with your employees.
-Let them know your reasoning, and if it is a case of favoritism, take decisive steps to combat it.
-Make sure your team knows that every employee is equally valued, and take the time to express your appreciation individually.
+Please let your employees know if potential favoritism is suspected.
+Explain your reasoning, and if it is a case of favoritism, take decisive steps to combat it.
+Ensure your team knows every employee is equally valued, and express your appreciation individually.

 At one point, you likely will exhibit behaviors that could be seen as favoritism.
 However, if you develop an open and honest culture where every employee feels equally valued, you can rest assured that they will work with you to move past it.

-As I have thought about perceived favoritism within our businesses, I have settled into the idea that we can never really treat everyone equally, but we can and should treat all of our teammates equitably.
+As I have considered perceived favoritism within our businesses, I have settled on the idea that we can never treat everyone equally.
+Still, we can and should treat all of our teammates equitably.
 Keeping this in mind will help tamp down the negative energy of favoritism.

 Avoiding employee favoritism at work is a critical component of being a leader.
 If you’re worried about expressing an unconscious bias, I can help.
 Please fill out my contact form to schedule a complimentary coaching call, and let’s talk about the effects of favoritism in the workplace.